s3h10r/polaroidme/README.md

 ------------

-The latest stable release can be found on [pypi](https://pypi.org/project/polaroidme/) and therefore just installed via **`pip install polaroidme`**.
+The latest stable release can be found on [pypi](https://pypi.org/project/polaroidme/) and therefore installed via **`pip install polaroidme`**.

-Using python-virtualenvs instead of installing the software system-wide is recommended:
+Instead of installing the software system-wide it's usally best practice to install it in a python-virtualenv:

 ```console
 foo@bar:~$ python3 -m venv vent_polaroidme